gaboraszabo/sherlock/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of sherlock is to …
+The goal of {sherlock} is to provide powerful graphical displays and statistical tools to aid Structured problem solving and diagnosis.

 ## Installation